katpadi/luhn_ruby/README.md

 # luhn_util

-This is a simple gem to generate and validate using Luhn algorithm.
+A simple Ruby utility to validate and generate Luhn-compliant numbers.

-`luhn_util` is a gem that is able to:
+`luhn_util` is able to:
 - Validate an input according to the Luhn algorithm
-- Generate random Luhn number based on any valid length
+- Generate random Luhn number based on any valid length and prefix

 The algorithm followed is based on [Luhn Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm).